Timelike Hilbert and Funk geometries: The timelike Euclidean Funk geometry

-\begin{remark} The set of future points of a point $p$, that is, the set of points $q$ satisfying $p<q$, has the structure of a cone $\tilde{C}(p)$ with nonempty interior ${C}(p)$.
-This reminds us of the Lorentzian space, which is the geometric setting of spacetime for the theory of relativity, where the cone of future points of $p$ is the ambient space of the physically possible trajectories of this point.
+\begin{remark} The set $\mathfrak{I}^+(p)$ of future points of a point $p$, that is, the set of points $q$ satisfying $p<q$, reminds us of the cone of future points of some point $p$ in the ambient space of the physically possible trajectories of this point in the case of Minkowski space-time, that is, in the geometric setting of space-time for the theory of (special) relativity.
 The restriction of the distance function to the cone comes from the fact that a material particle travels at a speed which is less than the speed of light.
-Thus, the set of points on the rays starting at $p$ that are on the boundary $\tilde{C}(p) \setminus C(p)$ of the solid cone $\tilde{C}(p)$ becomes an analogue of the ``light cone" of spacetime (again using the language of relativity).
-However, in the case of Lorentzian geometry, the distance between $p$ and a point on boundary of the light cone is zero, whereas in our setting it is undefined (recall that the distance between two points $p$ is defined whenever we have $p < q$).
-In conclusion, there are analogies between Busemann's timelike theory and the geometric setting of relativity, but one has to be careful about several details. \end{remark}
+The set of points on the rays starting at $p$ that are on the boundary $\partial \mathfrak{I}^+ (p)$ of the future region $\mathfrak{I}^+(p)$ becomes an analogue of the ``light cone" of space-time (again using the language of relativity).
+In our definition of timelike geometry, the points in the light cone are excluded and we will postpone further discussion of light cones till \S \ref{s:anti}. \end{remark}

-\begin{remark} Equation (\ref{eq:FF}) may be used as a definition of the Funk metric $F(p,q)$.
-One advantage would be that in the case where $K$ is unbounded, it allows us to naturally extend the domain of definition for $F$ so that the light cone of a point $p$ is defined to be the set of points $q\not= p$ satisfying $F(p,q)=0$.

-\end{remark} We prove that the function $F(p,q)$ satisfies the reverse triangle inequality, which we call in this context, after Busemann, the \emph{time inequality}.
-This inequality holds for mutually distinct points $p, q$ and $r$ in $\Omega$, satisfying $p< q< r$: \begin{proposition}[Time inequality] For any three points $p, q$ and $r$ in $\Omega$, satisfying $p< q< r$, we have
+We shall prove that the function $F(p,q)$ satisfies the reverse triangle inequality, which we call in this context, after Busemann, the \emph{time inequality}.
+This inequality holds for triples of points $p, q$ and $r$ in $\Omega$, satisfying $p< q< r$: \begin{proposition}[Time inequality] For any three points $p, q$ and $r$ in $\Omega$, satisfying $p< q< r$, we have